 Fabulous flavonoids – Flavonoids are what give plants their coloring.
-The more color a plant has the more antioxidant or free radical fighting power it has.
+The more color a plant has the more antioxidant or free-radical-fighting power it has.

-Chocolate contains ‘happy fat’ and protects against cholesterol – Cocoa butter, the satiating, delish part of chocolate is a saturated fat.
+Chocolate contains ‘happy fat’ and protects against cholesterol – Cocoa butter, the satiating, delish part of chocolate is saturated fat.
 It is interesting to note that the saturated fat in chocolate does not raise blood cholesterol levels, unlike the fats from dairy and meat products.

 Bitter flavor – The bitter flavor enters the Fire organs–the Heart, Pericardium, Triple Warmer, Small Intestines.
 In Asian (Chinese) medicine terms, these organs relate to relationships.
 The Fire organs help us interact with others, helping us maintain healthy and rewarding relationships when in balance.
 When out of balance, we lack appropriate boundaries–we may be too open or too closed off.

 Aphrodisiac nature – Chocolate has a long history as an aphrodisiac.
 Researchers believe this is due in part to phenylethylamine (PEA).
 PEA is a neurotransmitter that releases endorphins, once released these neurotransmitters give us a feeling of euphoria.
-Likely, this is where some of chocolate’s addictive nature may come from.
-We feel more relaxed, yet stimulated, calm and happy.
-However, chocolates heavy in sugar may also create an addiction to the blood sugar bump and can lead to accumulation of damp and phlegm in the body.
+Likely, this is where some of the chocolate’s addictive nature may come from.
+We feel more relaxed, yet stimulated, calm, and happy.
+However, chocolates heavy in sugar may also create an addiction to the blood sugar bump and can lead to the accumulation of damp and phlegm in the body.

 Chocolate is good for the Heart and Blood – Flavonoids in chocolate help to keep blood from clotting.
 The effects are quite similar to low doses of aspirin.
 In Chinese medicine we say that chocolate enters the Heart and helps to move the Blood.
-This relates to both chocolates euphoric nature and its ability to move the Blood which releases constraints.
+This relates to both chocolate’s euphoric nature and its ability to move the Blood which releases constraints.